Gabriel Sagard

-Gabriel Sagard, O.M.R., (fl.
-1614–1636) was a French lay brother and Recollect friar, a reform branch of the Order of Friars Minor known for their strict poverty.
+Gabriel Sagard, OMR (fl.
+1614–1636) was a French lay brother and member of the Recollects, a reform branch of the Order of Friars Minor known for its strict poverty.
 He was among the first Christian missionaries to New France, and is notable for his writings on the colony and on the Hurons (or Wendat).

 Sagard's origins, and the dates of his birth and death are obscure.
 Some historians say he was christened Théodat, others believe that Théodat was his religious name, which, however, is less likely as his signature on his works is under the name of Gabriel (see illustration).

 Sagard arrived in New France 28 June 1623.
-He was sent to accompany Father Nicholas Viel, where they joined four other members of their Order who had been there since 1615, led by Father Denis Jamet.
-In August, Sagard traveled to a Huron village on the southern shore of Lake Huron, where he began his missionary work and study of the Huron language.
+He was sent to accompany Father Nicholas Viel, where they joined four other members of their Order who had been there since 1615, led by Father Joseph Le Caron.
+In August, Sagard traveled to a Huron village on the southern shore of Lake Huron (what is now Georgian Bay, Ontario) where he began his missionary work and study of the Huron language.
 In July 1624, he was ordered by his superiors to return to France.
 All record of him ends some time around 1636.
 Sagard seems to have either left the Order or he may simply have died while still a friar.
 Sagard worked with the Hurons.